MicroEJ/docs/PlatformDeveloperGuide/uiDisplay.rst

       -  When the number of bits-per-pixels (see 'bpp' property) is higher or equal than 8, this property is useless and ignored.

+-  ``imageBuffer.memoryAlignment`` [optional, default value is "4"]: Defines the image memory alignment to respect when creating an image.
+This notion is useful when images drawings are performed by a third party hardware accelerator (GPU): it can require some constraints on the image to draw.
+This value is used by the graphical engine when creating a dynamic image and by the image generator to encode a RAW image.
+See :ref:`section_image_gpu_raw` and :ref:`section_image_custom_format`.
+Allowed values are 1, 2, 4, 8, 16, 32, 64, 128 and 256.

+-  ``imageHeap.size`` [optional, default value is "not set"]: Defines the images heap size.
+Useful to fix a platform heap size when building a firmware in command line.
+When using a MicroEJ launcher, the size set in this launcher is priority to the platform value.

 Use
 ===